ElectionDataAnalysis/electiondata/docs/User_Guide.md

     * (required) list `string_fields` of names of fields containing character strings
   * 'in_count_headers' this is used, e.g., when each candidate has a separate column in a tabular file.
 In this case there may be a single header row with relevant info, or there may be several rows (e.g., Contest in one row, Candidate in another row)
     * (required) list `string_header_rows` of integers for rows containing necessary character strings.
 (NB: top row not skipped is 0, next row is 1, etc.)
-  * 'in_constant_rows' list of integer row numbers which contain relevant character strings constant over the entire table
+  * 'in_full_rows' list of integer row numbers which contain relevant character strings constant over the entire table

    Available if appropriate for any file type:
    * (optional) `thousands_separator`.
 In the US the separator is almost always ',' if it is used.
 Watch out for Excel files which may show a comma when you look at them in Excel -- there may not be a comma in the underlying data.
    * (optional) `encoding` (If not specified or recognized, `iso-8859-1` will be used.
 Recognized encodings are limited [python's list of recognized encodings and aliases](https://docs.python.org/3/library/codecs.html#standard-encodings).)

+   Available for flat_text and excel file types:
    * (optional) `rows_to_skip` (for a flat file).
-Note that this parameter will affect any integer parameters designating particular rows.
+Note that this parameter will affect any integer parameters designating particular rows -- row 0 is the first row not skipped.

  #### OLD VERSION: